jamiekariuki/Task-4-CI-CD-Pipeline-with-Cloud-Integration/README.md

 ## Challenges Faced

-During the implementation of this CI/CD pipeline, we encountered several challenges and learned how to overcome them:
+During the implementation of this CI/CD pipeline, i encountered several challenges and learned how to overcome them:

 1. **Versioning Script Issues**